arestch/arestch.github.io/README.md

 __meet-app.html__ - main application file which merges all other components in Single Page Application.
 Using iron-pages to create site pages and App-Route to navigate between iron-pages.

-__meet-home.html__ - home page component, you can see him on the main '/' page.
+__meet-home.html__ - home page component, you can see this component on the main '/' page.
 Creates big slider using [skeleton-carousel](https://www.webcomponents.org/element/FabricElements/skeleton-carousel) component.

-__meet-events.html__ - home page component, you can see him on the main '/' page.
+__meet-events.html__ - home page component, you can see this component on the main '/' page.
 Creates a list of items(upcoming events) using [dom-repeat](https://www.polymer-project.org/2.0/docs/api/elements/Polymer.DomRepeat).
 Number of items based on Polymer Object which contains data.

 __meet-google.html/meet-facebook.html__ - events pages with some info about events and link for Register.